Organisations that assist writers

 A quarterly periodical dedicated to reviews and opinions on New Zealand fiction and non-fiction books and publishing.

-A link to the paper’s arts and book page, including reviews.
+A link to the paper’s arts and CANVAS book page, including reviews.

 A non-profit initiative and annual event showcasing our literary industry, from writers and publishers to bookshops and libraries.

 Publishers Association of New Zealand Inc (PANZ)